notKamui/M1/Java/TD4/README.md

 If we just propagate an `InterruptedException` as if `slow` is like a blocking operation, then we can just catch that same exception.

+### Q7

+The difference between `Thread.interruped()` and `thread.isInterrupted()`
+is that the first one resets the interrupt flag back to 0, while the other does not.
+`Thread.interruped()` is poorly named because it doesn't state explicitly that it has side effects in its name.